swiss-territorial-data-lab/proj-sda/README.md

 - area of interest (AoI):
     - swissimage footprints: image acquisition footprints by year can be [consulted online](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.zeitreihen@year=1864,f;ch.bfs.gebaeude_wohnungs_register,f;ch.bav.haltestellen-oev,f;ch.swisstopo.swisstlm3d-wanderwege,f;ch.astra.wanderland-sperrungen_umleitungen,f;ch.swisstopo.swissimage-product@year=2021;ch.swisstopo.swissimage-product.metadata@year=2021&timeSlider=2021) and downloaded from the [relevant geocat page](https://www.geocat.ch/geonetwork/srv/fre/catalog.search#/metadata/1fc43fd9-f43f-4779-aa59-51e8f4833372).
 The files are to be placed in the folder `data/AoI/swissimage_footprints`.
 A bash file is available to download and unzip the data: `scripts/get_swissimage_footprint.sh`.
 - ground truth: labels vectorised by the domain experts. <br>
-**Disclaimer:** the ground truth dataset is unofficial and has been produced specifically for the purposes of this project.
+**Disclaimer:** the ground truth dataset is unofficial and has no legal value.
+It has been produced specifically for the purposes of this project.
 - water layer: water bodies over which no tiles should be produced.
 They are available in the folder `data/layers/<canton>/`.
 - digital elevation model: raster mosaic of the Swiss DEM downloaded from [GitHub](https://github.com/lukasmartinelli/swissdem).
 A bash file is available to download the data: `scripts/get_dem.sh`.
 It is used to limit the height of the considered tiles and filter the detections at the end, based on the requirements of the domain experts.
 - layers: list of vector layers provided by the domain experts to spatially intersect with the results to either exclude detections or to add intersection information in the final attribute table.
 The data is available on the cantonal geoportals ([Ticino](https://www4.ti.ch/dt/sg/sai/ugeo/temi/geoportale-ticino/geoportale/geodati) and [Vaud](https://www.geo.vd.ch/)) or are available on request.